hbr-l/polypy/docs/guide.md

 The default implementation is not suitable for multiprocessing.
 If multiprocessing is necessary, the `zeros_factory` must return an array of zeros which is capable of being used within multiprocessing - typically one would choose a shared memory implementation for this purpose (_multiprocessing.SharedMemory_).
-Furthermore, the zeros array returned by `zeros_factory` must implement adequate locking/mutex as `OrderBook` does not use any (and does not need) any sophisticated locking.
+Furthermore, the zeros array returned by `zeros_factory` must implement adequate locking/mutex as `OrderBook` does not use (and does not need) any sophisticated locking.

 ## Orders
-In general, to perform a trade, an order has to be submitted to the order book, which then either gets (partially) matched directly to a resting limit order in the order book, will be posted to the order book as a resting limit order until it gets (partially) matched by a taker order, or will be canceled if not filled or expired - the concrete behavior will depend on the very order type.
+In general, to perform a trade, an order has to be submitted to the order book, which then either 1) gets (partially) matched directly to a resting limit order in the order book, 2) will be posted to the order book as a resting limit order until it gets (partially) matched by a taker order, or 3) will be canceled if not filled or expired - the concrete behavior will depend on the very order type.

 Thereby, an order is just a quote to buy or sell a token/asset, and only results in a real monetary transaction (aka position)